Powered by

 Declining interest in classical music

 A former student, who asked to remain anonymous, commented on the current state of Maihar's government music school, stating it lacks qualified teachers.
 This individual feels that the traditional musical legacy in Maihar has significantly altered, with contemporary generations being drawn more towards Bollywood music rather than classical.
-They reasoned that the double blow to this tradition resulted from fewer students learning and a depletion of teachers teaching the art.
+They reasoned that the double blow to this tradition resulted from fewer students learning and depletion of teachers teaching the art.
 According to him, an increase in the number of available teachers could potentially boost interest in music across the city.

 Maihar's famous band

 Ramayan Prasad Chaturvedi was a sitar player in Maihar Band.
 Now, he has retired.
 Talking about the band, he says, “The band made for the Maihar royal family was called Maihar Band, and Baba adapted it to the classical music tradition.”
-Actually, the history of Maher Band is linked to the First World War.
+The history of Maher Band is linked to the First World War.
 In the year 1918, when the World War was in its final stages, many countries of the world including India were hit by the Spanish Flu.
 During this time, Baba Alauddin Khan gave shelter to the orphaned children in his house.
 Later Raja Brijnath Singh of Maihar provided them a place to live.
 It was here that Baba started the first batch of Maihar Band with the children.
 After this, Meher Band gained fame in the country as well as abroad.

 But after the gradual retirement of artists like Ramayan Prasad Chaturvedi, the current condition of the band has become very pitiable.
 Chaturvedi says,